National Trust: The Benson Report

-In 1965 the Trust launched Enterprise Neptune, a campaign to raise funds to buy, or acquire covenants over, stretches of coastline and protect them from development.
+In 1965 the National Trust launched Enterprise Neptune, a campaign to raise funds to buy or acquire covenants over stretches of coastline and protect them from development.
 The project was successful, raising over £800,000 in its first year, but it had unforeseen consequences for the Trust as the project director, Conrad Rawnsley (a former naval commander and grandson of one of the Trusts' founders, Hardwicke Rawnsley), fell out with the administration of the Trust and conducted a public attack against it.
 An extraordinary general meeting was called in February 1967 and, although the reform group's resolutions were defeated, the Trust recognised the need for change and set up an advisory committee to look at their management and organisation.
 The committee was chaired by accountant Sir Henry Benson, who was independent of the Trust.
-The other three members, Len Clark, Sir William Hayter and Patrick Gibson, were all on the Trust's council.
+The other three members, Len Clark, Sir William Hayter, and Patrick Gibson, were all on the Trust's council.
 The Benson report was published in 1968 and, although broadly endorsing the Trust's policy, recommended a number of organisational changes, which were then embodied in the National Trust Act of 1971.
 Following the publication of the report, much of the administration of the Trust was devolved to the regions.

 Centenary

-The last three decades of the twentieth century saw a large increase of membership of the Trust from 160,000 in 1968 to over two million by the time of its centenary in 1995, much of it down to the Trust's employment of a director of public relations, as recommended by the Benson report, and regional information officers.
-Starting in the 1970s, tea rooms and souvenir shops were opened in Trust properties and in 1984 a company was set up to operate the trading activities.
+The last three decades of the 20th century saw a large increase in membership of the National Trust, from 160,000 in 1968 to over two million by the time of its centenary in 1995.
+Much of this increase was due to the Trust's employment of a director of public relations, as recommended by the Benson report, and regional information officers.
+Starting in the 1970s, tea rooms and souvenir shops were opened in Trust properties, and in 1984 a company was set up to operate the trading activities.
 Programmes of events, including plays and concerts, and educational activities were organised at Trust properties.
-The Trust appointed its first female chairman, Dame Jennifer Jenkins, in 1986.
+In 1986 the Trust appointed its first female chairman, Dame Jennifer Jenkins.